EVPN Is More than VPLS on Steroids

 The missing bit: IP multicast (well, I’m not missing it ;).

 Edge multihoming.
-Have you ever tried to implement multihoming at VPLS edge?
-The STP tricks you had to use on top of mesh of pseudowires got ridiculously complex – someone had to write a whole CiscoPress book dedicated primarily to this topic.
+Have you ever tried to implement multihoming at the VPLS edge?
+The STP tricks you had to use on top of a mesh of pseudowires got ridiculously complex — someone had to write a whole CiscoPress book dedicated primarily to this topic.

 EVPN has built-in support for edge multihoming based on Ethernet Segment Identifiers (ESI).
 Preventing layer-2 forwarding loops is still tricky, but at least it’s a contained problem solved within the standard, not a heap of kludges.